Actions and Next Steps

 Transferring a telephone contact

-If the practitioner is not available
+If the practitioner is not available, you should:

 - Agree with the person what they should do if the practitioner does not make contact within an agreed timeframe; and